NEW YORK — Chicago Cubs left-hander Tsuyoshi Wada and San Diego right-hander Marcos Mateo fell just short of qualifying for salary arbitration.

-Major League Baseball and the players' association finalized the list after confirming service time.
-The top 22 percent of players by service time with at least two years but less than three are eligible for arbitration as long as they had at least 86 days this year.
-They join the older group of 3-to-6-year players.
+Under the labor contract agreed in November 2011, the top 22 percent of players by service time with at least two years but less than three are eligible for arbitration as long as they had at least 86 days this year.
+They join the older group of three-to-six year players that are eligible.